rcapillon/simone_puyo/README.md

 ## Usage
 For now, look in the scripts folder for usage examples.
 Two different agents, MLP and ResNet, are available.
 Samples can be collected in parallel.

-## Limitations
-- The MCTS tree is not reused after each move which hinders search performance.